About The Links, Incorporated

 The Niagara Falls (NY) Chapter The Links, Incorporated chartered on May 24, 1950 in Niagara Falls, New York.
 Dorothy Reid, National Treasurer, installed the chapter which was sponsored by Catherine Adams, Baltimore, MD and Lucille Cuthbert, Pittsburgh, PA.
 Alice C. Hayes organized and was the founding President of the Niagara Falls Chapter.
 The chartering was the 14th chapter to be installed into Linkdom.
 Charter Members were Theresa Evans, Doris D. Fields, Thelma N. Griffin, Corresponding Secretary, Thelma Ayers Hardiman, Alice C. Hayes, President, Vera Johnson, Cora P. Maloney, Corrine H. Risdon, Ruth Scruggs and Vera B. Trimier.
 The chapter grew immensely - thus the Buffalo Chapter and Erie County Chapter of The Links, Incorporated were subsequently chartered.

-The Niagara Falls (NY) Chapter The Links, Incorporated dedicated members have reached out near and far to assist others.
+The Niagara Falls (NY) Chapter The Links, Incorporated, dedicated members have reached out near and far to assist others.
 Annually the chapter has made charitable contributions and given support to the United Way of Niagara, Niagara Community Center and Girls Club, Niagara Hospice, The Center for Young Parents, Community Missions, Inc., and Family and Children's Service of Niagara, as well as many others.

 Additionally, the membership has sponsored and co-sponsored youth development programs and conferences, mentoring seminars, cultural festivals, theme luncheons and walk-a-thons for health and hunger.
-In the field of education, we administer The Dr. & Mrs. Charles Beresford Hayes Memorial Medical Scholarship and The Mariella Gentry Memorial Scholarship Fund awarding scholarships to students entering medicine or medically related field.
+In the field of education, we administered The Dr. & Mrs. Charles Beresford Hayes Memorial Medical Scholarship and The Mariella Gentry Memorial Scholarship Fund awarding scholarships to students entering medicine or medically related field.

 Activities over the years, have included: